How to talk to kids about tragic events

 (CNN)After horrific events like shootings or attacks by terrorists, parents are faced with this dilemma: What do I tell my kids?
 How can I talk to them about something so senseless and indiscriminate?
 About something that we can't make sense of ourselves?

-"When we feel ourselves bombarded by images of brutal, ruthless violence and evidence of unbridled hate, the question of how to protect our children is a complex one," said Dr. Claudia Gold, a pediatrician, infant mental health specialist and author of "The Silenced Child: From Labels, Medications, and Quick-Fix Solutions to Listening, Growth and Lifelong Resilience."
-"We immediately jump to ask, 'What do I say?' "
+After an attack, it's more important than ever for parents "to remain in check in relation to their anxiety," said Ferrara, who has been in private practice for more than a decade.

+"If adults show an excessive level of anxiety and vulnerability, that will certainly create higher anxiety in children," she said.

-Gold and other parenting experts stress that the age of children and their temperament really determines what -- and how much -- to share.
+Ferrara, Gold, Saltz and other parenting experts offer a range of tips on how to reduce anxiety in children -- and stress that the age of children and their temperament really determines what -- and how much -- to share.

 Limiting media exposure is key

-If possible, children younger than 5 do not need to be told about what happened or exposed to any of the media coverage, said Tricia Ferrara, a licensed professional counselor, parenting strategist and author of "Parenting 2.0: Think in the Future, Act in the Now."
+If possible, children younger than 5 do not need to be told about what happened or exposed to any of the media coverage, said Ferrara.
 "Keeping to routine is the best way to reassure children about the safety of their immediate world," she said.

 Children ages 6 to 11 need just basic facts and minimal exposure to media coverage, she said, adding that there are definite lessons from what children saw in the media following the September 11, 2001, attacks.
 She points to studies that found that children who had repeated and prolonged exposure to media images had more difficulty with anxiety than kids with less exposure.